MarcoKnoesel/powerSupplyControl/README.md

 Inside these files, you can choose an arbitrary name for your devices.
 (In particular, the names don't need to be identical with the host names of the devices.)
 Note that your choice defines the name tag of the data submitted to InfluxDB.
 For the data from the HV supply, an underscore followed by the channel number will be appended to the name tag.

 The order of the power supplies in the dropdown menues of the LV and HV webpages will be the same as in `LVDefinitions.py` and `HVDefinitions.py`, respectively.
+The order of the defined HV supplies is required to match the crate number defined in the channel mapping in the directory

+	pages/backend/hv/channelMapping

+### Adding or Removing PaDiWa Boards
+Analogous to the power supplies, PaDiWa boards can be defined in

+	pages/backend/padiwa/PaDiWaDefinitions.py

+The boards are identified uniquely via the FPGA number of the TRB3 board they are connected to and the corresponding DAC chain.